DmitryKey/bert-solr-search/README.md

 - streamlit
 - Python 3.7

-Code for dealing with Solr has been copied from the great (and highly recommended) https://github.com/o19s/hello-ltr project.
+Code for dealing with Solr and Elasticsearch has been copied from the great (and highly recommended) https://github.com/o19s/hello-ltr project.

 # Install tensorflow